 The significance of using brown butter can never be overestimated.
-It adds to the colour, texture and enhances the flavour of the food.
-The process of preparing the brown butter creates a nutty caramelisation transforming the solids to perfect bites of salty droplets of goodness.
+It adds to the colour, texture, and enhances the flavour of the food.
+The process of preparing the brown butter creates a nutty caramelisation, transforming the solids into perfect bites of salty goodness.

-Parsi food has included this method of butter in its delicacies for centuries, as have other regions of the old world like Syria, Iraq, Iran etc.
+For centuries, Parsi food has included this method of butter in its delicacies, as have other regions of the old world like Syria, Iraq, Iran etc.

-Daar ni pori, the badam pak and mava nu cake are the common ones that use brown butter in their recipes.
+Daar ni pori, badam pak, and mava nu cake are the common ones that use brown butter in their recipes.

 Ghee is often replaced with brown butter as an alternate.

-It is tried and tested to use as a simple "sauce" over ravioli, white fish, bread and butter pudding, banana bread, fry steak and eggs in or prepare a vegetarian rice palau.
-Topping it as a tarka on dal/lentils is commonplace.
+It is tried and tested to be used as a simple "sauce" over ravioli, white fish, bread and butter pudding, banana bread, fried steak and eggs in or preparing a vegetarian rice palau.
+Topping it as a tarka on dal or lentils is commonplace.

 It can be safely stored in the refrigerator for a month.